 Real Estate Investment Trust Securities.
 An Underlying Fund may invest in real estate investment trusts ("REITs").
-REITs generally invest directly in real estate, in mortgages or in some combination of the two.
+A REIT is a pooled investment vehicle that purchases primarily income-producing real estate, real estate-related loans or other real estate-related interests.
+The pooled vehicle then issues shares whose value and investment performance are dependent upon the investment performance of the underlying real estate-related investments.
 Individual REITs may own a limited number of properties and may concentrate in a particular region or property type.
 A REIT is a corporation, or a business trust that would otherwise be taxed as a corporation, which meets the definitional requirements of the Internal Revenue Code of 1986, as amended (the "Code").
 The Code permits a qualifying REIT to deduct dividends paid, thereby effectively eliminating corporate level Federal income tax and making the REIT a pass-through vehicle for Federal income tax purposes.
 To meet the definitional requirements of the Code, a REIT must, among other things, invest substantially all of its assets in interests in real estate (including mortgages and other REITs) or cash and government securities, derive most of its income from rents from real property or interest on loans secured by mortgages on real property, and distribute to shareholders annually a substantial portion of its otherwise taxable income.

 Generally, REITs can be classified as equity REITs, mortgage REITs and hybrid REITs.
 Equity REITs invest the majority of their assets directly in real property and derive their income primarily from rents and capital gains from appreciation realized through property sales.
 Mortgage REITs invest the majority of their assets in real estate mortgages and derive their income primarily from interest payments.
 Hybrid REITs combine the characteristics of both equity and mortgage REITs.
 The values of securities issued by REITs are affected by tax and regulatory requirements and by perceptions of management skill.
 They also are subject to heavy cash flow dependency, defaults by borrowers or tenants, self-liquidation and the possibility of failing to qualify for tax-free status under the Code or to maintain exemption from the 1940 Act.
-Unexpected high rates of default on the mortgages held by a mortgage pool may adversely affect the value of a mortgage-backed security and could result in losses to a mortgage REIT.
+Unexpected high rates of default on the mortgages held by a mortgage pool may adversely affect he value of a mortgage-backed security and could result in losses to a mortgage REIT.
 The risk of such defaults is generally higher in the case of mortgage pools that include subprime mortgages.
 To the extent that a mortgage REIT's portfolio is exposed to lower-rated, unsecured or subordinated instruments, the risk of loss may increase, which may have a negative impact on the Fund.